Skip to main content

 Like granite countertops and stainless steel appliances, hardwood floors are a timeless classic in the home.
 However, as nice as it looks, hardwood flooring is much more temperamental than carpet when it comes to caring for and cleaning it.

 We’re constantly testing new models of all types of vacuums, from cordless vacuums to robotic ones, to find ones that are worth your time and money.
 Among other things, we specifically test each vacuum for its ability to pick up debris and dirt off hardwood flooring without being too rough on it.
-If you’re looking for a true all-in-one vacuum, we suggest our winner, the Shark Apex AZ1002 (available at Amazon for $340.30) .
+If you’re looking for a true all-in-one vacuum, we suggest our winner, the Shark Apex AZ1002 (available at Amazon) .
 It brings power and versatility while also being gentle.

 We think most people will fall in love with the Shark Apex AZ1002